mastaehe/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 world inside the virtual environment and receive actions which change that state.

 <aside class="notice">
-Currently, during our beta, you can only use simulators as your training source.
+Currently, during the Bonsai Platform preview, you can only use simulators as your training source.
 Generators and Data sources will be released at a future time.
 </aside>